tart/tart-monitoring/README.md

 Gives

-* all of the following values as performance data,
+* counts of the process' active for given seconds,
-* notifications if the limits for the following exceeded,
+* notifications if the given limits exceeded,
+* counts of the querying, connecting, fetching, executing, sleeping connections,
-* longest query information if it is running for a minute.
+* longest query information,

-### Variable List

-* All connections
-* All Queries
-* Sleeping connections
-* Querying connections
-* Connecting connections
-* Quitting connections
-* Preparing connections
-* Fetching connections
-* Executing connections
-* Delayed connections
-* Longest query time
+* time of the longest process.

-### Exit Status

-* 0 for ok
-* 1 for warning
-* 2 for critical
-* 3 for unknown

 ## Usage